lambda-11235/ttyped/README.md

 appreciated.

 ## TODO

-- Implement an extractor for Scheme.
-  - Axioms should be left unimplemented in extracted code, and should be implemented in scheme.

 - The pretty printer is kinda dumb when it comes to the short hand for function types (ie. `a -> b`).
 It will only print pi types this way if they ignore